Introduction

 Issues with Traditional Model Building

 Traditional Model Centric approach to AI development has several limitations.
 It often leads to the creation of AI models that, despite being sophisticated and powerful, fail to deliver trustworthy results when deployed in real-world scenarios.
-Let’s examine the reasons why model-centric AI fails to produce the expected results:

 What Data-Centric Approach can do?

 Given the limitations of the traditional, model-centric approach, it is vital to adopt a data-centric approach to AI development.
-Data-Centric AI emphasizes the systematic engineering and management of data, ensuring that the data used to train AI systems is of high quality, relevant, and consistently labeled.
+Data-centric AI emphasizes the systematic engineering and management of data, ensuring that the data used to train AI systems is of high quality, relevant, and consistently labeled.

 Adopting a data-centric approach can help mitigate many of the issues associated with the traditional approach.
 By focusing on improving data quality and consistency, AI developers can significantly enhance the performance and trustworthiness of their AI systems.